-Research has since demonstrated the existence of feline anxiety and helped increase our understanding of it.
+Research has demonstrated the existence of feline anxiety and helped increase our understanding of it.

-Cats aged around 18 months or less aren’t likely to suffer from separation anxiety because they aren’t yet socially mature.
+Kittens aged around 18 months or less aren’t likely to suffer from cat separation anxiety because they aren’t yet socially mature.

 We might also play a role in the development of separation anxiety in our cats.